-Rituximab has caused severe skin reactions.
+Rituximab has caused severe skin and mouth reactions.
 These reactions have caused death.
-If you experience any of the following symptoms, tell your doctor immediately: painful sores, ulcers, blisters, rash, or peeling skin.
+If you experience any of the following symptoms, tell your doctor immediately: painful sores or ulcers on the skin, lips, or mouth; blisters; rash; or peeling skin.

 Some people who received rituximab developed progressive multifocal leukoencephalopathy (PML; a rare infection of the brain that cannot be treated, prevented, or cured and that usually causes death or severe disability) during or after their treatment.
-If you experience any of the following symptoms, call your doctor immediately: difficulty thinking clearly or walking, loss of strength, vision problems, or any other unusual symptoms that develop suddenly.
+If you experience any of the following symptoms, call your doctor immediately: new or sudden changes in thinking or confusion; difficulty talking or walking; loss of balance; loss of strength; new or sudden changes in vision, or any other unusual symptoms that develop suddenly.

-Talk to your doctor about the risks of using rituximab.
+Talk to your doctor about the risks of using rituximab injection.

 Rituximab comes as a solution (liquid) to be injected into a vein.
 Rituximab is administered by a doctor or nurse in a medical office or infusion center.
-When rituximab is used to treat rheumatoid arthritis, it is usually given as 2 doses spaced 2 weeks apart.
-When rituximab is used to treat NHL it is either given once a week for 4 to 8 weeks or on the first day of each chemotherapy cycle.
 Your dosing schedule will depend on the condition that you have, the other medications you are using, and how well your body responds to treatment.